pinf/genesis.pinf.org/.pgs/vortex/README.md

 	# Commit changes & push

-Upon `boot` a system will be initialized and running ready for exploration using your default browser which should have been opened.

-Upon `activation` a command-line environment is loaded from which projects may be manipulated for the purpose of development.
+Upon `activation` a command-line environment is loaded from which the system may be manipulated for the purpose of development.
 Once activated, the prompt will change and more commands are available.
 Run `help` for more information.

 License